 There is one important reason for the slow expansion of the Roman Empire.
-The Romans were obnoxious people and they were the masters in the art of making enemies.
-Every tribe which lacked Greek and Roman traditions was labelled by the Romans as barbarians.
+The Romans used to regard every tribe which lacked Greek and Roman traditions as barbarians.
 The Gauls, the Visigoths, the Goths, the Ostrogoths, the Avars, the Celts, the Saxons, the Burgundians, the Suebi, the Franks, the Alans, the Britons—all of them were barbarians, according to the Romans.
 It didn’t matter to the Romans that these tribals were not invaders from Asia, Africa, or South America—they were the original inhabitants of Europe.
-They were natives.
+They were natives of Europe.

 The Colosseum, built by Emperors Vespasian and Titus in the first century AD, is a tourist attraction in Rome.
-Most of the gladiators who died in the Colosseum and other such arenas were the European barbarians who were unlucky enough to be captured by the Romans.
-Some were political prisoners and Christian martyrs.
+Most of the gladiators who died in the Colosseum and other such arenas were the European barbarians who were captured by the Romans.
 In a single sporting season at the time of Emperor Trajan 10,000 gladiators were killed in just 123 days.
 No other culture in the world has turned the killing of humans into a spectator sport on the scale that the Romans did.
-Entire city, including the intellectuals and the political elite, used to sit in the Colosseum (and other such stadiums) and watch humans being tortured and killed.
+Thousands of Roman citizens, including the intellectuals and the political elite, used to sit in the Colosseum (and other such stadiums) and watch gladiators being tortured and killed.

-Try to imagine what the Western reaction would be if an edifice like the Colosseum had been built in Iraq, Iran, Afghanistan, India, China—anywhere outside Europe.
-They would have held this edifice as the ultimate proof of the vileness and the bloodthirstiness of the culture which had built it.
-They would have passed 100 United Nations resolutions condemning the structure and demanding that it be pulled down or branded as a land of evil.
+Try to imagine what the Western reaction would be if an edifice like the Colosseum had been built in Iraq, Iran, Afghanistan, India, or China.
+They would have held this edifice as the proof of the vileness and the bloodthirstiness of the culture which built it.
 They would have written hundreds of books and articles condemning it.
-But the Colosseum is today regarded as one of the great examples of Western art, architecture, and culture.
-The gladiators are mythologized as the symbols of Roman valor, fighting skills, and courage.
+But the Colosseum is regarded as a supreme example of Western art, architecture, and culture.
+The gladiators are mythologized in movies and books as the symbols of Roman valor.